sleconf/sleconf-www/2020/ArtifactEvaluation.md

 ---
-layout: default2019
+layout: default2020
 title: Artifact Evaluation
 published: true
 ---

-SLE will, for the fourth year, use an evaluation process for assessing the quality of artifacts on which papers are based.
+SLE will, for the fifth year, use an evaluation process for assessing the quality of artifacts on which papers are based.
 The aim of this evaluation process is to foster a culture of experimental reproducibility and to provide a peer review process for artifacts as well as papers.

-Authors of papers accepted for SLE 2019 will be invited to submit artifacts.
+Authors of papers accepted for SLE 2020 will be invited to submit artifacts.
 Any kind of artifact that is presented in the paper, supplements the paper with further details, or underlies the paper can be submitted.
 This includes, for instance; tools, grammars, metamodels, models, programs, algorithms, scripts, proofs, datasets, statistical tests, checklists, surveys, interview scripts, visualizations, annotated bibliographies, and tutorials.

 The submitted artifacts will be reviewed by a dedicated Artifact Evaluation Committee (AEC).
 Artifacts that live up to the expectations created by the paper will receive a badge of approval from the AEC.
 The approved artifacts will be invited for inclusion in the electronic conference proceedings published in the ACM Digital Library.
 This will ensure the permanent and durable storage of the artifacts alongside the published papers fostering the repeatability of experiments, enabling precise comparison with alternative approaches, and helping the dissemination of the author's ideas in detail.